mismiklik-iff/E-Nose-Dataset-for-Multi-Component-Liquid-Condiment-Concentration-Prediction/README.md

 ## **E-Nose Dataset for Multi-Component Liquid Condiment Concentration Prediction**
 ### Overview
-This repository provides an electronic nose (E-nose) dataset collected using a self-built gas sensing system for concentration prediction of mixed liquid condiments.
+This repository provides an electronic nose (E-nose) dataset collected using a self-built gas sensing system for concentration prediction of liquid condiments.
 The sensing platform consists of:

 - An 8-sensor metal oxide semiconductor (MOS) gas sensor array